-The CLAWS Journal welcomes professional articles on warfare and conflict, national security and strategic issues, especially those related to the art and science of land warfare including sub-conventional conflict in the Indian context.
+The SCHOLAR WARRIOR welcomes professional articles on warfare and conflict, national security and strategic issues, especially those related to the art and science of land warfare including sub-conventional conflict in the Indian context.
 Articles may be submitted by serving and retired members of the armed forces as well as civilians in India and abroad.
 Articles on aerospace and maritime issues and those on foreign policy and international relations having a bearing on land warfare are also welcome.
 The Journal particularly encourages articles from younger members of the armed forces.

 Manuscripts: Contributors should submit their manuscripts (main articles, commentaries, review articles and book reviews) by e-mail, with one hard copy being sent separately by post.
 All material must be original, unpublished and should not have been submitted for publication elsewhere.
-Main articles must have a length of 3,000 to 6,000 words.
-Commentaries and review articles must not exceed 1,500 to 2000 words.
+Main articles must have a length of 2,000 to 2,500 words.
+Commentaries and review articles must not exceed 1,000 to 1,500 words.

 Book Reviews: Book reviews must contain the name of the author, the title of the book reviewed, particulars of the publisher, place and date of publication, number of pages and price.
-Authors who wish to have their book considered for review should ask their publisher to send a copy to the Editor, CLAWS Journal.
+Authors who wish to have their book considered for review should ask their publisher to send a copy to the Editor, SCHOLAR WARRIOR.